Introduction to JavaScript Modules

 Exercises

-1. Create a folder with index.html, main.js and encode.js files.
-Recreate this example and view it in your browser by running npx vite in your new folder
+Create a folder with three files: index.html, main.js, and encode.js.
+Recreate the example above and view it in your browser.